Agnes Hedwig of Anhalt

 Agnes Hedwig of Anhalt (12 March 1573, Dessau – 3 November 1616, Sønderborg) was a Princess of Anhalt by birth, an Abbess of Gernrode, and by marriage Electress of Saxony and later Duchess of Schleswig-Holstein-Sonderburg.

+Early life

-She was the daughter of Prince Joachim Ernest of Anhalt and his second wife Eleonore of Württemberg.
-From 1581 to 1586 she was abbess of the Imperial Abbey of St. Cyriac in Gernrode.
+She was a daughter of Prince Joachim Ernest of Anhalt and his second wife, Duchess Eleonore of Württemberg (1552-1618).
+From 1581 to 1586, she was abbess of the Imperial Abbey of St. Cyriac in Gernrode.

+Biography

-On 3 January 1586, at the age of 13, she married Elector Augustus of Saxony, becoming his second wife.
+On 3 January 1586, she married Elector Augustus of Saxony, becoming his second wife at the age of 12.
 On their wedding night, she is said to have asked for the release of Caspar Peucer.
 Elector Augustus died a few weeks later, on 11 February 1586.
-She received Lichtenburg Castle as her wittum, but never lived there.
+She received Lichtenburg Castle as her wittum but never lived there.

-Two years later, on 14 February 1588, she married Duke John II of Schleswig-Holstein-Sonderburg; she was his second wife, too.
+Two years later, on 14 February 1588, she married Duke John II, Duke of Schleswig-Holstein-Sonderburg and became his second wife.
 She died in 1616, six years before her husband.

 Issue

-From her second marriage, Agnes Hedwig had nine children:
+From her second marriage, Agnes Hedwig had nine children of which only four lived to mature adulthood: